osa-ora/ogx-local-demo/README.md

 ### 🛠️ Important Hugging Face Patch

-To ensure local text embeddings route properly without remote execution safety flags blocking your scripts, apply this quick override to the `transformers` library utility file.
+Because i hit a compatability issue, I had to do a workaround to ensure local text embeddings route properly without remote execution safety flags blocking the file processing, so I applied this dirty temporary override to the `transformers` library utility file.

 Take a backup of the target file first: